wiremock/python-wiremock/docs/testcontainers.md

 ## Using the context manager

-The simplest way to integrate the wirmock container into your test suite is to use the `wiremock_container` context manager.
+The simplest way to integrate the WireMock container into your test suite is to use the `wiremock_container` context manager.
 For pytest users this can be used in conjuction with a pytest fixture to easily manage the life-cycle of the container.

 ```python